View All Tour Dates

 "Montoya is a show-stopper...Heartfelt singing and merciless guitar with a wicked icy burn...he swings like a jazz man and stings like the Iceman, Albert Collins.
 He is one of the truly gifted blues artists of his generation." —Living Blues

-covers a lot of emotional ground.
-Montoya's unpredictable guitar playing and smoking soul vocals blend effortlessly with a backing band featuring renowned musicians including bassist Bob Glaub (Bob Dylan, Bruce Springsteen, Jerry Lee Lewis), keyboardist Mike Finnigan (Jimi Hendrix, Etta James, Taj Mahal), guitarists Billy Watts (Eric Burdon) and Johnny Lee Schell (Bonnie Raitt), and Braunagel on drums.
-Slide guitar master Lee Roy Parnell guests on "Lost In The Bottle."
+with uncompromising, dynamic energy.
+Montoya's unpredictable guitar playing and smoking, soulful vocals are inspired by a backing band featuring renowned musicians including bassists Bob Glaub (Bob Dylan, Bruce Springsteen, Jerry Lee Lewis) and Mike Mennell (Jimmy Buffett, John Fogerty), keyboardist Mike Finnigan (Jimi Hendrix, Etta James, Taj Mahal), rhythm guitarists Billy Watts (Eric Burdon) and Johnny Lee Schell (Bonnie Raitt), and Braunagel on drums.

 Henry "Coco" Montoya was born in Santa Monica, California, on October 2, 1951, and raised in a working class family.
 Growing up, Coco immersed himself in his parents' record collection.
 He listened to big band jazz, salsa, doo-wop and rock 'n' roll.
 His first love was drums; he acquired a kit at age 11.
 He got a guitar two years later.
 "I'm sure the Beatles had something to do with this," Montoya recalls.
 "I wanted to make notes as well as beats."
 But guitar was his secondary instrument.
 Montoya turned his love of drumming into his profession, playing in a number of area rock bands while still in his teens and eventually becoming an in-demand drummer.